15+ Git Rebase vs Merge Interview Questions 2025: Workflows, Conflicts & Recovery

 Rebase, on the other hand, is like re-recording your parts over a new backing track.
 When you rebase your feature branch onto main, Git takes each of your commits and replays them one by one on top of the latest main.
 The result looks like you wrote all your code after everyone else's changes, even if you actually started weeks ago.
 The original commits are effectively replaced with new ones that have different parent commits and therefore different SHA hashes.

-A pattern that's served me well is using rebase to keep my local feature branch updated with main while I'm developing, but using merge when integrating my completed feature into the shared main branch.
-This gives me the clean history benefits of rebase during development while avoiding the dangers of rewriting shared history.
+A pattern that works well is using rebase to keep your local feature branch updated with main while you're developing, but using merge when integrating your completed feature into the shared main branch.
+This gives you the clean history benefits of rebase during development while avoiding the dangers of rewriting shared history.

-Imagine you have a main branch with three commits (A, B, C), and you created a feature branch from commit B. You've made two commits on your feature branch (D, E).
-Here's what that looks like:
+Understanding the visual difference is crucial.
+Imagine you have a main branch with three commits (A, B, C), and you created a feature branch from commit B with two commits (D, E):

 main: A---B---C